webOS-ports/webos-telephonyd/README.md

 ## Dependencies

-Below are the tools and libraries (and their minimum versions) required to build tild:
+Below are the tools and libraries (and their minimum versions) required to build
+telephonyd:

 * cmake (version required by openwebos/cmake-modules-webos)
 * gcc 4.6.3